- 1. How are you protecting the health of visitors and staff during the coronavirus pandemic?

 Find out more about Gift Aid.

-In the spirit of this year’s exhibition, we’re encouraging more people to visit with their four-legged friends.
 Well behaved dogs on leads are welcome in the garden and park, and assistance dogs are allowed in the house and farmyard as well.
 We’ve also made some additions this year, to make visiting Chatsworth with your dog as simple and fun as possible.
-Learn more
+Learn more about visiting with your dog.

 Dogs are not allowed in the house or farmyard and adventure playground, but there are posts to tie dogs up for a short time outside the farmyard.
 We do not advise that you leave your dog in your car.
 Assistance dogs, such as guide dogs, are allowed in the house and farmyard.

-Please note that wedding photography is exclusive to couples getting married at Chatsworth.
+Please note that wedding photography and videography are exclusive to couples getting married at Chatsworth.
 Visitors dressed in wedding attire will not be allowed access to the house or garden.
 In order to preserve the exclusivity for the couples who choose to get married here, professional portrait and engagement photography is not permitted at Chatsworth.

-We reserve the right to ask visitors taking part in wedding, engagement, portrait or commercial photography to leave the premises.
+We reserve the right to ask visitors taking part in wedding, engagement, portrait or commercial photography to leave the estate.

 Please note that in the interests of visitor safety, we do not permit the launching or landing of drones on the Chatsworth Estate, unless agreed in advance in writing.